 Lead with heart

 Longtime RSDP community partner David Abazs shared an impassioned charge for the years ahead: "I hope that in 20 years the Regional Sustainable Development Partnerships will be more vulnerable, go deeper, hold greater conviction and make larger and more ripples in society by leading with our hearts, reasoning with our heads, and acting with our hands - for the sake of our lives, the lives of our wild and domestic friends, and for the unborn lives of the generations yet to come." - David Abazs, Round River Farm, Wolf Ridge Organic Farm, Organic Consumers Association AgroEcology Center.

-Extension Educator Shirley Nordrum, who is based out of the Leech Lake Division of Resource Management, emphasized how good community partnerships take time.
+Former Extension Educator Shirley Nordrum, who was based out of the Leech Lake Division of Resource Management, emphasized how good community partnerships take time.
 It's all about the relationship, and those relationships need to be based on listening, understanding, and ultimately, trust.
 This calls us to listen and work to deeply understand the present-day impacts of historical trauma in the communities with whom we partner.

 Be of service

 RSDP Assistant Statewide Director Caryn Mohr shared words from RSDP founding member and former University of Minnesota Regent Mary Page which capture the service at the heart of our model.
 "We are here because of the tireless work of inspired citizens – people like former Regent Mary Page, whose family is here tonight.
 Mary once wrote, 'I describe myself as a career volunteer activist, grateful for the opportunities.'
 Those words epitomize the dedicated community members who have been with us throughout our history."